Upper bound on heat kernels of finite particle systems of Keller-Segel type: Higher dimensions

 \section{Higher dimensions}

-The following higher-dimensional counterpart of system \eqref{ks2} is of interest since it exhibits blow up effects analogous to the ones discussed in the beginning of the introduction (with $\nu_\star=\nu_\star(d)$, see \cite{KV} for details):
+Let $d \geq 3$.
+The following counterpart of system \eqref{ks} is of interest since it exhibits blow up effects analogous to the ones discussed in the beginning of the introduction (with $\nu_\star=\nu_\star(d)$, see \cite{KV} for details):